How to Start a Business in Arizona

 To file the Articles of Incorporation for a corporation in Arizona, you must submit your formation documents to the Arizona Corporation Commission online, by mail, or in person, along with the $60 filing fee.

-Read our full guide on How to Start a Corporation in Arizona.
+Read our full guide on How to Start a Corporation in Arizona or have a professional service form a corporation for you.

 Form a Nonprofit in Arizona